nigelb/Sim900/README.md

 of the modem.

 To work with the Arduino Mega2560 the software serial pins need to be remapped to pins that support change detect.
-With some plugs, map pin 7 to pin 10 and pin 8 to pin 11.
+With some Arduino jumper leads, map pin 7 to pin 10 and pin 8 to pin 11.

 Example usage: